allanmcrae/pkglint/README.md

-emptydir            : Warns about empty directories in a package fhs-infopages       : Verifies correct installation of info pages fhs-manpages        : Verifies correct installation of man pages lots-of-docs        : See if a package is carrying more documentation than it should pkgnameindesc       : Verifies if the package name is included on package description rpath               : Verifies correct and secure RPATH for files.
+emptydir            : Warns about empty directories in a package fhs-infopages       : Verifies correct installation of info pages fhs-manpages        : Verifies correct installation of man pages licensepkg          : Verifies license is included in a package file lots-of-docs        : See if a package is carrying more documentation than it should pkgnameindesc       : Verifies if the package name is included on package description rpath               : Verifies correct and secure RPATH for files.